The translation of this document is outdated.

 consent.

-commercial transactions has acquired electronic mail addresses
+commercial transactions, has acquired electronic mail addresses

 communications provided that:

-services of a service provider;
+products or services of the service provider;

-regarding further use of electronic mail address; and
+further use of the electronic mail address;

 opportunity to refuse from further use of electronic mail address